-(c) The department shall provide a copy of the report to each agricultural water supplier that has submitted its plan to the department.
-The department shall also prepare reports and provide data for any legislative hearing designed to consider the effectiveness of plans submitted pursuant to this part. (d) This section does not authorize the department, in preparing the report, to approve, disapprove, or critique individual plans submitted pursuant to this part.
+- (c) The department shall provide a copy of the report to each agricultural water supplier that has submitted its plan to the department.
+The department shall also prepare reports and provide data for any legislative hearing designed to consider the effectiveness of plans submitted pursuant to this part. - (d) This section does not authorize the department, in preparing the report, to approve, disapprove, or critique individual plans submitted pursuant to this part.

-Chapter 4.
-Miscellaneous Provisions
+CHAPTER 4.
+MISCELLANEOUS PROVISIONS

-10850. (a) Any action or proceeding to attack, review, set aside, void, or annul the acts or decisions of an agricultural water supplier on the grounds of noncompliance with this part shall be brought pursuant to Section 1085 of the Code of Civil Procedure, and the court's review of compliance or noncompliance with this part shall extend to whether the plan, or portion thereof, or revision thereto, substantially complies with the requirements of this part.
+- 10850. (a) Any action or proceeding to attack, review, set aside, void, or annul the acts or decisions of an agricultural water supplier on the grounds of noncompliance with this part shall be commenced as follows: - (1) An action or proceeding alleging failure to adopt a plan shall be commenced within 18 months after that adoption is required by this part. - (2) Any action or proceeding alleging that a plan, or action taken pursuant to the plan, does not comply with this part shall be commenced within 120 days after submitting the plan or amendments to the plan to entities in accordance with Section 10844 or the taking of that action. - (b) In an action or proceeding to attack, review, set aside, void, or annul a plan, or an action taken pursuant to the plan by an agricultural water supplier, on the grounds of noncompliance with this part, the inquiry shall extend only to whether there was a prejudicial abuse of discretion.
+Abuse of discretion is established if the agricultural water supplier has not proceeded in a manner required by law, or if the action by the agricultural water supplier is not supported by substantial evidence.

-(b) An action or proceeding alleging failure to adopt a plan shall be commenced within 18 months after that adoption is required by this part.

-(c) Any action or proceeding alleging that a plan, or action taken pursuant to the plan, does not comply with this part shall be commenced within 120 days after submitting the plan or amendments to the plan to entities in accordance with Section 10844 or the taking of that action.

-(d) In an action or proceeding to attack, review, set aside, void, or annul the acts or decisions of an agricultural water supplier made pursuant to this part at a properly noticed public hearing, the issues raised shall be limited to those raised in the public hearing, or in written correspondence delivered to the agricultural water supplier prior to, or at, the public hearing, except if the court finds either of the following: (1) The issue could not have been raised at the public hearing by a person exercising reasonable diligence.

-(2) The body conducting the public hearing prevented the issue from being raised at the public hearing.

-10851.
+- 10851.
 The California Environmental Quality Act (Division 13 (commencing with Section 21000) of the Public Resources Code) does not apply to the preparation and adoption of plans pursuant to this part.
-This part does not exempt projects for implementation of the plan or for expanded or additional water supplies from the California Environmental Quality Act.
+This part does not exempt projects for implementation of the plan or for expanded or additional water supplies from the California Environmental Quality Act. - 10852.
+An agricultural water supplier is not eligible for a water grant or loan awarded or administered by the state unless the supplier complies with this part. - 10853.
+No agricultural water supplier that provides water to less than 25,000 irrigated acres, excluding recycled water, shall be required to implement the requirements of this part or Part 2.55 (commencing with Section 10608) unless sufficient funding has specifically been provided to that water supplier for these purposes. - SEC.
+69. Part 2.11 (commencing with Section 10920) is added to Division 6 of the Water Code, to read: